 There’s Few Differences Between Classes

 There’s three classes you can book: Standard, Standard Premier and First Class.
-I’ve been both Standard and First Class (put there in a work trip) and apart from the fact you get a meal and some wine (you are allowed to bring your own in any class), it didn’t feel much different.
+I’ve been both Standard and First Class (put there on a work trip).
+Apart from the fact you get a meal and some wine (you are allowed to bring your own in any class), it didn’t feel much different.
 Economy on the Eurostar is already much more comfortable than economy on the plane.